Diplomas, Degrees, and Professional Organizations

 Lindsay Lafford remained active, composing and performing up until his death.
 His wife Anna predeceased him in 1988.
 He is survived by his daughter, Julia Welbon and his sons, Llewellyn and Peter, their spouses and a grandson, Christopher Welbon, who were at his side when he passed peacefully.

 Across his lifespan, Lindsay’s commitment to Hobart and William Smith Colleges and the community’s love for him was evident.
 In 1987, the Colleges awarded him the degree Doctor of Humane Letters.
 In 2000, he was awarded the Distinguished Faculty Award.
 In addition, the Lindsay Lafford Scholarship for Musical Performance was established in his honor.
-His family has requested that any gifts in his memory be directed to the Colleges' Lindsay Lafford Endowment Fund, to benefit the Department of Music.
-Further details as well as recordings of his published vocal and instrumental works are available on his website Lord-of-Ridley.com
+His family has requested that any gifts in his memory be directed to the Colleges' Lindsay Lafford Endowment Fund, to benefit the Department of Music (details below).
+Further information about Lindsay as well as recordings of his published vocal and instrumental works are available on his website Lord-of-Ridley.com